 The IRS’s Publication 463 describes what your mileage log should consist of:

 “If you use your car for both business and personal purposes, you must divide your expenses between business and personal use.
 You can divide your expense based on the miles driven for each purpose.”

 Did you know that if you want to claim your business mileage on your taxes you have to be able to prove your trips with the help of a mileage log?

 Most accountants, bookkeepers, and tax advisors say that it is enough to record your business trips and their related odometer readings.
 Even worse, they might advise you to take the deduction without any supporting documentation such as mileage logs.
 The reason behind this misconception is mostly the name of the deduction, i.e. “business mileage deduction.”
 The fact that the IRS terms it this way does not mean that you don’t have to prove your personal miles as well.

 Your mileage log has to consist of:

 - The total mileage you drove in the tax year for business, commuting, and personal driving

-- The first and the last odometer reading of the year
+- The first and the last odometer readings of the year

 - The dates of your business trips

 - The addresses of the business clients/locations you’ve visited

 If you do not have proof of your personal mileage, you will not be able to prove the ratio of your business and personal trips.

 Then, when the IRS asks for additional supporting documentation, the taxpayers don’t know how to reconstruct their mileage logs to prove that estimated amount, since it was not based on real-life driving habits and/or actual driven miles.